secorolab/FloorPlan-DSL/docs/Tutorial.md

     Space room_B:
         ...
 ```
-The hallway is located using two wall frames, and the flag `spaced` is present so that the interpreter calculates spacing necesary to avoid overlapping in between the spaces.
+The hallway is located using two wall frames, and the flag `spaced` is present so that the interpreter calculates spacing necessary to avoid overlapping in between the spaces.
 Two other spaces also get defined in a similar way.
 ```
     Entryway reception_main:
         in: reception.walls[3]